kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

   load balancer directs traffic to the referenced Service.
 * A backend is a combination of Service and port names as described in the [Service doc](/docs/concepts/services-networking/service/).
-HTTP (and HTTPS) requests to the Ingress that matches the host and path of the rule is sent to the listed backend.
+HTTP (and HTTPS) requests to the Ingress that matches the host and path of the rule are sent to the listed backend.

 A default backend is often configured in an Ingress controller to service any request that do not match a path in the spec.